EB-5 Permanent Employment Visa

 Cleveland Immigration Lawyer

 The U.S. government offers approximately 140,000 immigrant visas to foreign nationals who want to come to this country with the purpose of establishing permanent residency and building a career here.
 Of these, nearly 10,000 are reserved for a category referred to as immigrant investors.
-The EB-5 visa exists to make it possible for foreign nationals to come to the United States in order to make a significant investment of capital that will result in the creation of jobs and will thereby serve to stimulate the local economy.
+The EB-5 visa exists as an employment-based visa to make it possible for foreign nationals to come to the United States in order to make a significant investment of capital that will result in the creation of jobs and will thereby serve to stimulate the local economy.
 This type of visa aids the immigrant by facilitating an opportunity as well as benefiting the U.S. economy.

 In order to meet the eligibility requirements for the EB-5 visa, you must be prepared to make a minimum investment of $1 million, or $500,000 if you will be investing in a rural area or an area characterized by high employment.
 You must have the funds available, rather than borrowing them.
 The new enterprise must be projected to create a minimum of ten full-time employment positions for U.S. citizens or immigrants who have received employment authorization.
 Note that the ten employees cannot include you, your spouse, or your children, and the jobs must be created within a period of two years after your initial investment.